National colours of Portugal

-Red and green are the main colours depicted on the Portuguese flag.

 Portugal's national colours consist of red and green, which are present on the Portuguese flag.

 The current flag of Portugal was officially approved on June 30, 1911.
 It was chosen by a special commission consisting of members such as Columbano Bordalo Pinheiro, João Chagas, and Abel Botelho, to serve as the national flag for the First Portuguese Republic, with the main colours consisting of green and red.

 The incorporation of the colour green into the national flag of Portugal marked a significant departure from tradition and reflected a notable shift inspired by republican principles.
 The hues of red and green had been closely associated with the Portuguese Republican Party and gained momentum following the Republican Revolution of 1910, with green symbolizing optimism and hope while red represented the bloodshed of those who fought for the nation (This is not yet confirmed though).
 This sentiment was intended to exude patriotism and dignity, rather than political affiliation.
 The current flag design represents a break from the prior standard, which was intimately linked to the royal arms and showcased blue and white.
 The flag has undergone various modifications over time, with significant alterations occurring during critical political events, and Portugal's royalty in Portugal's History.

 The colour tones of the flag are not precisely specified in any legal document.
 Recommendations are listed below: